Irish Naval Service: Recent acquisitions

 On 14 March 2022, the DoD announced the acquisition of two such retired RNZN vessels, HMNZS Rotoiti and HMNZS Pukaki, for €26 million, to replace LÉ Orla and LÉ Ciara and with the expectation that they would require less crew to operate.
 Intended to enter service in 2024, the two vessels arrived in Ireland in May 2023.
 On 5 April 2024, the DoD announced that the new vessels would be named LÉ Aoibhinn and LÉ Gobnait.
 On 4 September 2024, the two vessels were commissioned into service.

+In 2024, the naval service received YP01 – Fionnghuala.
+This is the first of four inshore patrol boats, the second of which being YP02 – Aodh, having been delivered in mid 2026.

+Proposed upgrades

+Starting in 2027, and expected to finish before the end of that year, several of the Samuel Beckett class OPVs are due to be upgraded with Thales CAPTAS-1 towed sonar systems.
+Other upgrades reportedly planned include air search radar, electronic warfare systems, and an upgraded Super Rapid main gun, with the ability to shoot down aircraft and drones.